biuleung/transcription-player-frontend/README.md

 To demonstrate the app without calling the real `Google Speech to Text` API, you can use the demo mode.
 If you want to call the real `Google Speech to Text` API, change the `VUE_APP_MODE` variable to anything other than `demonstration` and set up the backend server for calling the API.

 ## Disclaimer
-The demo audio used in this application is sourced from [Before Breakfast Podcast](https://lauravanderkam.com/before-breakfast-podcast/), a part of one of their episode audio files.
+The demo audio used in this application is sourced from [Zapp!
+English](https://zappenglish.com/), a part of one of their episode audio files.